SidneyBuckner/samples/README.md

 - We can instantiate variables with const and let
   -  Instantiation patterns are ways to create something in JavaScript
-- We can create instances of an object with the keyword 'new'
+- We can create a new instance of an object with the keyword 'new'

 ```
 function Profile(first, last, age, occ) {